 A frame that is carried in a VHT PPDU shall be transmitted by the STA using a <VHT-MCS, NSS> tuple supported by the receiver STA, as reported in the Supported VHT-MCS and NSS Set field in the VHT Capabilities element received from that STA.
 When the Supported VHT-MCS and NSS set of the receiving STA or STAs is not known, the transmitting STA shall transmit using a <VHT-MCS, NSS> tuple in the BSSBasicVHTMCS_NSSSet parameter.

+A frame that is carried in a S1G PPDU shall be transmitted by the STA using a <S1G-MCS, NSS> tuple supported by the receiver STA, as reported in the Supported S1G-MCS and NSS Set field in the S1G Capabilities element received from that STA.
+When the Supported S1G-MCS for NSS set of the receiving STA or STAs is not known, the transmitting STA shall transmit using a <S1G-MCS, NSS> tuple in the BSSBasicS1GMCS_NSSSet parameter.

 Rate selection for control response frames